fioprotocol/fips/fip-6.md

 *  Verify the locking account has necessary balance.
 * verify that the fee for this does not exceed the max fee specified.
 * charge appropriate fee (this will be a bundled fee transaction, fee will be based on number of periods specified)
+* check for locking in the same account, if not then check for account creation, and perform transfer.
 * create entry in the locktokens table for these lock tokens.
 * verify tx does not exceed max transaction size.
 * increase RAM limit by 200+(60*number of lock periods) bytes